b1412/clojure-web-admin/README.md

 (defcrud-routes computer-routes computer)
 ```

-add the new router to handler
+add the new router to handler in handle.clj

 ```clojure
 (defapi app-routes